Get2College with Public and Private Scholarships

 High school counselors can help you locate and apply for private scholarships.

-Seniors, be sure and apply for the Get2College Scholarship – 50 students will win $1,000 scholarships.
-Deadline is December 1, 2013.
+Seniors, be sure and apply for the Get2College Scholarship.
+Applications will be available September 1, 2014.
+Deadline is December 15, 2014.
 Winners will be surprised at their schools during late March and April.

 Begin your search for private scholarships locally by asking parents, family and friends about opportunities through local businesses and organizations.